anahitakarandikar/anahitakarandikar.github.io/index.md

   <div style="flex: 2; min-width: 300px;">

     <p>Hello!
 I am a PhD Candidate in Economics at the Vancouver School of Economics (University of British Columbia).
-    My research fields are behavioural development economics and political economy, with a focus on gender and caste.</p>

-    <p>I am a Director at <a href="https://www.womenineconpolicy.com/" target="_blank">Women in Econ/Policy</a>,
-    an India-based non-profit working to reduce the gender gap in economics and public policy.</p>
+    My research fields are behavioural development economics and political economy, with a focus on gender and caste.
+I am a Director at <a href="https://www.womenineconpolicy.com/" target="_blank">Women in Econ/Policy</a>, an India-based non-profit working to reduce the gender gap in economics and public policy. </p>

+     <p>I received a MA in economics from Ashoka University and a BA in economics from Fergusson College, Pune.
+I was a research associate at the<a href="https://behavioraldevlab.org//" target="_blank">Behavioral Development Lab</a> at J-PAL South Asia, where I worked on projects related to mental health. </p>

   </div>